 What about Guests?

 I’m often asked if the bridal couple should provide transportation for their guests.
 Some couples like to provide transportation so they don’t have to worry about guests drinking and driving.
 Also, consider parking availability at your venues and how easy it is to find the venue.
 Some hotels may offer shuttle busses to locations close to the hotel.
-One couple rented a large passenger van and paid a coworker to shuttle guest to and from the hotel.
-Typically guests don’t expect for transportation to be provided.
+One couple rented a large passenger van and paid a coworker to shuttle guests to and from the hotel.
+Typically guests don’t expect transportation to be provided.